larissachen13/tse/TESTING.md

  ## Starting w/ a different URL
  I also tested if I started at http://old-www.cs.dartmouth.edu/~larissachen13/tse2 as my Seed URL and a depth of 2, it would then explore the contents of that page along w/ http://old-www.cs.dartmouth.edu/~cs50/index.html as expected.
-ALso URLS that were treated as repeats before were added and explored as they have yet to have been added to the bag.
+Also URLS that were treated as repeats before were added and explored as they have yet to have been added to the bag.